-- Machine is almost entirely plastic, and has that plastic feel
+- The machine is almost entirely plastic and has that plastic feel

 - Touch-sensitive buttons can accidentally activate the brew cycle quite easily, like when lifting the lever

-Bialetti Diva I Caffe d’Italia – Amazon USA
+Bialetti Diva I Caffe d’Italia (no longer available)

 Disclosure: INeedCoffee was sent this product at no cost, which did not affect its review.